 ‘Spring is sprung, the grass is ris, I wonder where the birdies is’.

 My Dad used to recite that line to me when I was a child, and if I replace ‘birdies’ with ‘pinot grigio’ you have exactly my sentiments about the approaching warmer weather.
-I’m a big fan of a pub garden, of early evenings sat outside while the children play in the paddling pool and run through the wheat fields before leading the country into the abyss.
-Wait, that’s just Teresa May, my bad.
+I’m a big fan of a pub garden, of early evenings sat outside while the children play in the paddling pool and run through the wheat fields.
+Wait, that’s just Theresa May, my bad.

 I adore the good weather, I’ve lived and worked in central Europe and being outdoors suits me entirely.
 My issue with the approaching summer is that my kid is an only child, which means that I am her playmate, which means no wine, no sitting down, and absolutely no relaxing thank you very much.
 Despite a social life which would make the Kardashians recoil in exhaustion, my kid wants to play with ME.
 Which is great, because she still thinks I’m cool enough to play with (time is ticking on that front) but it flies in the face of wine-drenched relaxation in the garden.
 The first green shoots of Spring signal the end of my peaceful hibernations indoors, and the start of my Olympic training regime in such sports as Kick the Ball Loudly into Next Door’s Fence, Help Me Up on to this Swing, and Mum Can I Have an Ice-Lolly.
 I need to get fit, quick, these are blood sports and I’ve neglected my training.